 When to Hike: Late March and April for bluebells, spring wildflowers, and nesting herons.

-Cool Spring Battlefield offers one of the more unusual nature trails on our list.
+Cool Spring Battlefield in the quaint town of Bluemont offers one of the more unusual nature trails on our list.
 The easy paved trail loops through a former golf course next to the Shenandoah River.
-This is one of the lesser-known hiking trails in Virginia, but it's a beautiful spot for wildflower and bird lovers.
+This is one of the lesser-known hiking trails in Virginia, but it's a beautiful spot for wildflowers and bird lovers.

 The park's open fields by the banks of the Shenandoah attract birds and butterflies.
 In fact, Great Blue Herons nest here in spring and you can see and hear the rookery near the river.